The 20 Best Partial Familial Epilepsy Doctors in Australia

 Melbourne, VIC, AU

-Brigid Regan practices in Melbourne, Australia.
+Brigid Regan practices practicing medicine in Melbourne, Australia.
 Ms. Regan is rated as an Advanced expert by MediFind in the treatment of Partial Familial Epilepsy.
-Her top areas of expertise are Myoclonic Epilepsy, Epilepsy, Epilepsy with Myoclonic-Atonic Seizures, and Partial Familial Epilepsy.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Myoclonic Epilepsy, Epilepsy, Epilepsy with Myoclonic-Atonic Seizures, and Partial Familial Epilepsy.

 Advanced in Partial Familial Epilepsy